 One of the things you need to know by heart is your personal schedule.
-You can find it after logging in to WIS or on the BUT FIT web pages in the "For students" section.
+You can find it after logging in to WIS or on the BUT FIT web pages in the "study" section.
 This is where you can find any and all schedules related to our faculty.
-Considering the fact that there are a lot of students in the first year, you will be split in two groups, 1BIA and 1BIB.
-Your task is to pick a group, that best fits your schedule.
-You can even create your own schedule by combining both groups, but make sure you don't forget any course.
 It is generally a good idea to attend exercises taught by the same person as the one whose lectures you attend as each lecturer can have a different style of lectures and exams.
 Exam schedule then depends on the exercises.